Sobaka46/Data-Analist/README.md

-- **Описание:** Анализ данных по продажам для магазина, выявление самого популярного продукта.
+- **Description:** Analyzing sales data for the store, identifying the most popular product.
-- **Что сделано:**
+- **What's done:**
-- Очистка и обработка данных о продажах (Python: Pandas, NumPy).
+- Cleaning and processing of sales data (Python: Pandas, NumPy).
-- Создание статистических отчетов (Matplotlib, Seaborn).
+- Creation of statistical reports (Matplotlib, Seaborn).